stevesaliman/gradle-cobertura-plugin/usage.md

 project.
 We need to make sure we don't merge datafiles until all datafiles in child projects have been generated.

-2. The ```cobertura``` is intended to be a convenience task runs all of the unit tests and generates a coverage report.
+2. The ```cobertura``` task is intended to be a convenience task runs all of the unit tests and generate a coverage report.
 It does all the things
 ```coberturaReport``` does, but after causing all tasks of type "Test" in the
 applying project to run before the coverage report is generated.
 The idea is
 that if you want to see how well your code is covered, you'd want to know the